andaluzcoin/andaluzcoin/doc/build-osx.md

 ## Running Andaluzcoin Core

-Andaluzcoin Core should now be available at `./build/src/bitcoind`.
+Andaluzcoin Core should now be available at `./build/src/andaluzcoind`.
-If you compiled support for the GUI, it should be available at `./build/src/qt/bitcoin-qt`.
+If you compiled support for the GUI, it should be available at `./build/src/qt/andaluzcoin-qt`.

-The first time you run `bitcoind` or `bitcoin-qt`, it will start downloading the blockchain.
+The first time you run `andaluzcoind` or `andaluzcoin-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: